 The size of tiles you choose should depend on the size of your bathroom and where in your bathroom you are tiling.
 For my detailed tile size guide, read What Size Tile Is Perfect for YOUR Bathroom?

-Also, be sure to download my free, super handy bathroom tile calculator.
+Again, be sure to download my free, super handy bathroom tile calculator.
 It will help you figure out exactly how much tile you need and what it will cost.
 Simply fill out the form below and I’ll send the tile calculator straight to your inbox.